 If you want to continue growing a strain that you enjoy, cloning is your best option.
 You could also continue the strain by breeding two plants to produce seeds.
 You won’t completely replicate the strain again using the seed method, however, unless the two parent plants are from the same IBL (inbred line).
-Even if the two plants are not IBLs, they should produce seeds that contain most of the parents’ features.
+Even if the two plants are not IBLs, they should produce cannabis seeds that contain most of the parents’ features.
 If you want to create a plant with characteristics from two different strains, breeding the marijuana from seed is your only option.
 That is the subject of this chapter, which begins with an introduction to simple breeding procedures and then goes on to cover advanced techniques like breeding a true strain and backcrossing.

 How easy is it to make seeds?
 It’s easy if you have healthy plants and a stable growing environment.
 When your male plants burst their pollen sacks in your grow room they’ll pollinate the female flowers.
 You can also administer pollen directly to your females if you prefer.